jonthysell/SegaController/README.md

 2. Connect controller pin 8 to GND
 3. Connect each remaining pin to a digital I/O pin on your Arduino
 4. In your sketch, include the SegaController library
-5. In your sketch, initialize a SegaController object with the digital pins you chose in step 3
+5. In your sketch, initialize a SegaControllerReader object with the digital pins you chose in step 3

 ## Examples ##